o3de/o3de.org/content/docs/userguide/ui/editor/components-tooltips.md

 ---
-description: ' Use tooltip components to give an element a tool tip when hovering over it, and configure its display properties in &ALY;''s &ui-canvas-editor;. '
+description: ' Use tooltip components to give an element a tool tip when hovering over it, and configure its display properties in Lumberyard''s UI Editor. '
 title: Tooltip Components
 ---
 # Tooltip Components {#ui-editor-components-tooltips}